 Launching or re-introducing a brand is probably one of the most exciting and challenging aspects of marketing in general.
-You’ve spent considerable amounts of valuable time on (re)shaping the identity and positioning of the brand, collected valuable data, analyzed the landscape including competitors and finally have come to the point where it’s time to face the world.
-What are the essential first steps to keep in mind when marketing a (new) brand?
+You’ve spent considerable amounts of valuable time on (re)shaping the identity and positioning of the brand, collected valuable data, analysed the landscape including its competitors and finally have come to the point where it’s time to face the world.
+What are the essential first, initial steps to keep in mind when marketing a (new) brand?

 You obviously want to make sure that the internal aspects of your brand are right in order.
-The brand identity should be shaped professionally including a distinctive positioning and various content plans should be realised – which will form the foundation for your initial marketing/communication efforts.
-You created and activated all the suitable channels for your business to accelerate and grow, such as an independent and optimised website, social media channels, contact streams and further physical /digital touch-points.
+The brand identity should be shaped professionally, including a distinctive positioning.
+Content plans should be realised – which will form the foundation of your marketing and communications efforts.
+You created and activated all the suitable channels for your business to accelerate and grow, such as an independent and optimised website, social media channels, contact streams and further physical and digital touch-points.

 Data.
 Isn’t it all about data?
 During the creative and strategic processes of shaping your brand, you should gather as much valuable data as possible from the market(s) you’re about to enter, your competitors and surely; the target group(s) you desire to connect with.
 Combining this valuable data and using it as fuel for the creative processes as described above, will provide you with the right ingredients to create a cutting-edge and seamlessly adaptive launch plan.

-With years of experience in shaping and executing launch strategies, we know how important it is to combine creativity with data, for achieving goals effectively.
-There are many more factors influencing the success rate and efficiency of market introductions, we’d be excited to discuss this with you in appliance to your brand.
+There are so many more factors influencing the success rate and efficiency of launches and market introductions, so we’d be happy to discuss this with you in appliance to your brand.
 Contact us for a non-binding consult, let’s talk.